rogerqiu7/web-portfolio/README.md

 ### Description
 Personal website and portfolio built using HTML, CSS and Javascript.
-Contains variety of projects I built using Python, Javascript, and Java and other languages/tools.
+Contains variety of projects built using Python, Javascript, and Java and other languages/tools.
 Source code for everything is in my Github repositories or in the links at the bottom of all the pages.